badosu/snakefire/README.markdown

 #### Notifications ####

-For *Ubuntu/Debian based* systems, python-notify is in the official repositores, and can be installed the following way:
+Bindings for libnotify and dbus are required to check availability and send native notifications, packages are available on the official repositories.

+For *Ubuntu/Debian based* systems:

-        $ sudo apt-get install python-notify
+        $ sudo apt-get install python-notify python-dbus

-For *Fedora*, python's libnotify is in the official repositories, and can be installed with:
+For *Fedora*:

-        $ yum install notify-python
+        $ yum install notify-python dbus-python

-For *Arch Linux*, python-notify is in the extra repository, and can be installed with:
+For *Arch Linux*, python-notify is in the extra repository:

-        $ pacman -S python-notify
+        $ pacman -S python2-notify python2-dbus

 #### Spell checking ####